cepthomas/KeraLuaEx/README.md

 # Components
 - `KeraLuaEx` is the core standalone library.
 It has no external dependencies.
 - `Test` is the NUnit project; some of the original tests are carried over for regression.
-- `Host` is a WinForms project which makes it easier for initial development and debugging because NUnit is a bit clumsy for that.
+- `Host` is a WinForms project which makes it easier for initial development TODO keep/simplify? and debugging because NUnit is a bit clumsy for that.

 # Significant Changes